-As a trainee Movement Psychotherapist, I have worked with children and adults with emotional difficulties and learning difficulties, and in a typical session I often mirror clients movements to get a feel of their emotional state, help clients to reflect on their emotions, and provide a contained structure where deep emotional work can take place.
+As a trainee Movement Psychotherapist, I have worked with children and adults with emotional difficulties and learning difficulties, and in a typical session, I often mirror clients movements to get a feel of their emotional state, help clients to reflect on their emotions and provide a contained structure where deep emotional work can take place.

 Q: What are some of the key things or lessons you learned from your first job experience in the corporate environment?
 And in which way have those lessons contributed to your career journey so far?

 Freda: I’ve learnt a few things in my career journey so far, one would be paying attention to detail.
-I used to be a ‘multi-tasker’ and I wouldn’t pay attention to detail and as a result I would make minor errors, which could have been easily avoided if I had simply paid attention.
+I used to be a ‘multi-tasker’ and I wouldn’t pay attention to detail and as a result, I would make minor errors, which could have been easily avoided if I had simply paid attention.
 Another lesson I’ve learnt is to be a self-starter, I often used to wait for people to tell me what to do instead of taking initiative, although I still sometimes wait to be told what to do, I’ve become much better at taking initiative.

 Q: Besides being a Trainee Psychotherapist, you’re also an amazing writer.
 What inspired you to start your Lifestyle & Mental Health blog?

-Freda: I initially started off writing poetry on my Tumblr blog, then one day Oloni, Chief-Editor of Simply Oloni, was searching for lifestyle bloggers to contribute to her online platform, and I thought why not give it a shot?
+Freda: I initially started off writing poetry on my Tumblr blog, then one-day Oloni, Chief-Editor of Simply Oloni, was searching for lifestyle bloggers to contribute to her online platform, and I thought why not give it a shot?
 After some time, I decided to branch out my own, and run my own lifestyle blog, which eventually evolved into a personal development and mental health blog.
-In addition, training to be a psychotherapist also boosted my inspiration and passion about mental health and personal development.
+In addition, training to be a psychotherapist also boosted my inspiration and passion for mental health and personal development.

-Q: What are some of key things you want people to take away from reading your blog?
+Q: What are some of the key things you want people to take away from reading your blog?